-In accordance with Health and Human Services Regulations for Protection of Human Subjects, an Institutional Review Board, composed of members from a variety of scientific disciplines as well as community members, assists investigators in the protection of the rights and welfare of human subjects.
+In accordance with Health and Human Services Regulations for Protection of Human Subjects, an IRB composed of members from a variety of scientific disciplines as well as community members assists investigators in the protection of the rights and welfare of human subjects.
 The IRB also serves to facilitate valuable human subject research as well as protect the investigator and the institution through a comprehensive review process.
-All human research projects must be reviewed and approved by the IRB prior to initiation and then conducted in full compliance with the IRB guidelines.
+All human research projects must be reviewed and approved by the IRB prior to initiation and then conducted in full compliance with IRB guidelines.

-All key personnel involved with the conduct of human subjects research at Clarkson College need to complete the required online Collaborative Institutional Training Initiative (CITI) in protection of human research subjects.
-New research protocols or continuing review of on-going projects will not be approved until all key personnel have been trained and certified.
+All key personnel involved with the conduct of human subjects research at Clarkson College must complete the required online CITI training modules in protection of human research subjects.
+New research protocols or continuing review of ongoing projects will not be approved until all key personnel have been trained and certified.

 Links to the IRB Manual (which includes consent forms), IRB Application, IRB Submission and Review Schedule, “The Rights of Research Participants,” and CITI training instructions may be found here on the IRB webpage.
 For information or clarification about these materials, please work closely with your faculty research advisor.
 The IRB co-chairs can be contacted at IRB@clarksoncollege.edu.